Getting more out of today, with less.

 New beginnings are two words that have become my middle name over the past decade.

 Israel, Poland (Krakow), Czech Republic, Hungary, Poland (Warsaw), Serbia, and New Jersey.
-My family and I have lived in all of those places in less than ten years.
+My family and I have lived there for less than ten years.
 A journey that began with two kids and continued with three.

 New beginnings came with adjustments to so many new things: locations, languages, cultures, food, mentality, currency, people, educational systems, and the list goes on and on….

 One thing was remarkably noticeable during this period.
-While the Western World was galloping towards the future, fueled by technological development, the traditional, conservative and familiar way of raising kids still characterized most of the Eastern European families.
+While the Western World was galloping towards the future, fueled by technological development, the traditional, conservative, and familiar way of raising kids still characterized many Eastern European families: Simple and natural childhood...
+Parents and grandparents take their young ones for a walk in the park, feed the ducks, and jump in puddles.

-Simple and natural childhood; parents and grandparents taking their young ones for a walk in the park, feeding the ducks, jumping in puddles.
-It was a truly good feeling to watch kids so alert to their surroundings, exploring, and enjoying the simplest of things like gathering leaves and nuts, building castles in the sand, following a convoy of ants, and talking to birds.
+Watching kids so alert to their surroundings was a warming feeling, exploring and enjoying the simplest things like gathering leaves and nuts, building castles in the sand, following a convoy of ants, and talking to birds.

-Thanks to the unique experience I had, I could taste both worlds at the same time and make a comparison between them.
-It helped me learn from very closely what families actually miss when they surrender without even noticing to a world which is dominated by technology.
+Thanks to my life experience, I could taste both worlds at the same time and make a comparison between them.
+It helped me learn very closely what families miss when they surrender without even noticing to a world that is dominated by technology.

-Making adjustment and stay up-to-date doesn’t mean leaving behind all the beauty of the past, but finding a clear way to create an effective balance between these two worlds.
+Making adjustments and staying up-to-date doesn’t mean leaving behind all the beauty of the past but finding a straightforward way to create an effective balance between these two worlds.

 4 Comments